-Today, New Year's Eve you'll be able to sit back, relax and watch the river landscapes drift by as you cruise upstream.
+Today you'll be able to sit back, relax and watch the river landscapes drift by as you cruise upstream.
 There will be one stop at a rural riverside village where a walking tour is a great way to stretch your legs.
-This evening, you'll be served a celebratory dinner with a cheers at midnight - what a way to see out the old year and see in the new one!